TOURNAMENT ADMINISTRATION AND CONDUCT

 To qualify for ADA consideration, a player must request accommodation at least one week in advance of the first tournament round scheduled.

 Upon the timely receipt of the required information, the AGA will evaluate a request to use a cart in tournament competition due to a disability condition on a case-by-case basis.
-In order for the AGA to evaluate an accommodation request, players must submit all of the following:
+For the AGA to evaluate an accommodation request, players must submit the following:

-- A letter requesting accommodation for a particular event
+- A letter requesting accommodation for the specific event;

 - Current medical documentation (prepared within one year of the request), setting forth the exact nature of the disability and evidence it qualifies under ADA Regulations as a permanent disability.

-- Information sufficient to enable the AGA to determine that providing a cart would not provide a player with an advantage over other players.
+- Sufficient information to enable the AGA to determine that providing a cart would not provide a player with an advantage over other players.

 Later applications may not receive consideration, depending on the individual circumstances.
 A final determination will be provided for requests 48 hours in advance of the event.